[X] CLOSEMAIN MENU

 Featured Speaker

-Kyla W. Taylor, Ph.
-D., is an epidemiologist and health scientist in the Health Assessment and Translation group within the Integrative Health Assessment Branch at the Division of Translational Toxicology (DTT) at NIEHS.
-Taylor is a member of DTT’s Consumer Products and Therapeutics Program Management Team.
-Her research includes conducting systematic reviews and meta-analyses, developing and promoting harmonization of systematic review methods, and analyzing patterns of personal care product use and their associations with socio-demographic characteristics, early puberty, breast cancer, and other health outcomes.
-Taylor received her B.A. from St. Olaf College in Northfield, MN, her M.S. in Population Health Sciences at the University of Wisconsin-Madison, and her Ph.D. in Epidemiology at UNC-Chapel Hill.
+Kyla W. Taylor, PhD is an epidemiologist and Health Scientist in the Integrative Health Assessments Branch in the Division of Translational Toxicology at NIEHS.
+She is Program Lead of the DTT’s Consumer Products and Therapeutics Program Management Team and conducts primary research on personal care product use and associated health outcomes.
+With a focus on effective utilization of environmental epidemiology data, Dr. Taylor’s areas of expertise include systematic review assessments and developing, evaluating, and promoting harmonization of systematic review methods in hazard identification.
+She received her BA from St. Olaf College in Northfield, Minnesota, her MS in Population Health Sciences at the University of Wisconsin-Madison, and her PhD in Epidemiology at the University of North Carolina-Chapel Hill.

 This webinar will be hosted by the EDC Strategies Partnership, which is co-chaired by Sharyle Patton (Commonweal Biomonitoring Resource Center), Jerry Heindel and Sarah Howard (Environmental Health Sciences' Healthy Environment and Endocrine Disruptor Strategies, HEEDS), Génon Jensen (Health and Environment Alliance, HEAL), and Rachel Massey (Collaborative for Health and Environment, CHE).
 To see a full list of past calls and webinars related to EDCs and listen to or view recordings, please visit our partnership page.